-Submitting the correct documents with the outdoor dining application will support an efficient application assessment.
+Submitting correct documents with the outdoor dining application will support efficient assessment.

-2.4 The following documents are required:

-- a completed application form (available from on Council's the City's website) - a request to Council the City for owner's consent for the use of Council-owned land - a description of the proposed outdoor dining, including size and location of the proposed outdoor dining area and hours of operation - colour images of the site and the surrounding context - images, or a manufacturer's brochure, showing any furniture, umbrellas, heaters and the like - a plan of the outdoor dining area (see below) - an emergency contact number.
+- 2.4 The following documents are required: - a completed application form (available on the City's website) - a request to the City for owner's consent for the use of Council-owned land - a description of the proposed outdoor dining, including size and location of the proposed outdoor dining area and hours of operation - colour images of the site and the surrounding context - images, or a manufacturer's brochure, showing any furniture, umbrellas, heaters and the like - a plan of the outdoor dining area (see below) - an emergency contact number.